Entrance to Tübingen Castle, Schloss Hohentübingen, photo Wikipedia.

 Hölderlin was too much of an outlier to be classified a German Romantic poet by most critics, who note for example his lack of interest in contemporary ballads and Volkslieder.
 But this poem shares that common vision and shows how adeptly he could perform in this little subgenre of ruined-castle verse—an easy target given that the ruins of many of the 13,000+ castles built in the Middle Ages still litter the German countryside.
 From the age of fourteen he had experimented constantly with different meter and rhyme and stanzaic forms, and this work dates from his student years 1788-1793, though it didn't appear in print till 1863.
 It belongs to a group of poems now referred to as the Tübingen Hymns.

 A cornerstone of the Romantic movement was a reverence for Germany's imagined past, and the poem's sentimentality and archaicisms present a kitschified Middle Ages as a male-genderized, golden age utopia pullulating with Bruderschaft.
-Given the author's republican sympathies during the French Revoution, it seems more like the kind of thing he could have composed for a school-sponsored poetry competition.
+It seems like the kind of thing one might have to compose for a school-sponsored poetry competition, reluctantly perhaps given the author's republican sympathies brought on by the French Revolution.

 In the eighth strophe, Tuisto is the divine ancestor of the Germanic peoples according to Tacitus’ Germania.
 In the second strophe, Mana likely refers to a mythic ancestor of the Germans, mentioned often by Klopstock.